 Many of the region's wineries have cellar doors offering wine sales and picnic facilities, with some of them also featuring restaurants, cafes and boutique accommodation.

-The region is also home to a number of great restaurants, including the fabulous Ezard at Levantine Hill, cheese factories and breweries, including the Yarra Valley Dairy, that is famous throughout the region for it's Persian Fetta.
+The region is also home to a number of great restaurants, including the fabulous Ezard at Levantine Hill, breweries, distilleries and cheese factories, including the Yarra Valley Dairy, that is famous throughout the region for it's Persian Fetta.
 Rochford Wines is also home to the Day on the Green concert series in Summer.

 The region has a good wine map that we picked up at our first cellar door visit but is also available here on the regions website.